synominit/docker-devops-tools/README.md

 # DevOps Tool Kit Container

-Devops Tools in a container for easy, platform agnostic
+Devops Tools in a container for easy, platform agnostic usage

 ## Tags